-The PAX and MPAX series has 6 available setpoint alarm output option cards.
+The PAX and MPAX series has 4 available setpoint alarm output plug-in cards.
 Only one of these cards can be installed at a time.
 (Logic state of the outputs can be reversed in the programming.)
+These plug-in cards include: